75th Battalion (Mississauga), CEF: History

 One member of the 75th Battalion was awarded the Victoria Cross.
-Medical Officer Captain Bellenden Hutcheson was awarded the Victoria Cross for his actions on 2 September 1918 at the Drocourt-Quéant Line.
+Medical Officer Captain Bellenden Hutcheson was awarded the medal for his actions on 2 September 1918 at the Drocourt-Quéant Line.

 The battalion was disbanded on 15 September 1920.

 Perpetuation

 The 75th Battalion (Mississauga), CEF is perpetuated by The Toronto Scottish Regiment (Queen Elizabeth The Queen Mother's Own).

 Commanding officers

 The 75th Battalion had three commanding officers: